-Nuts are important for any man trying to gain muscle mass.
-1 ounce of cashews or almonds has 150-170 calories of high quality.
-Nuts are the best mix of protein, fats, and fiber, helping you to get the extra calories you need without adding on weight.
+Nuts are important for anyone trying to gain muscle mass.
+One ounce of cashews or almonds has 150-170 calories of high quality nutrients.
+This is why nuts are the best mix of protein, fats, and fiber, which helps you to get the extra calories you need without adding weight.
 Nuts are also very compact, making them an excellent option for a mid-day snack if you need to up your calorie intake.

 4. Chicken Breast

 There’s a reason chicken breasts are considered a muscle-building staple.
-They’re high in protein, with about 26 grams of high-quality protein in each 3-ounce (85-gram) serving.
-They’re also high in the B vitamins niacin and B6, which are particularly essential if you’re physically active.
-These vitamins assist in the proper functioning of your body during the physical activity and exercise needed for optimum muscle gain.
-Furthermore, some research suggests that higher-protein chicken-based diets can help with fat loss.
+They are high in protein, with about 26 grams of high-quality protein in each 3-ounce (85-gram) serving.
+Chicken is also high in the B vitamins niacin and B6, which are quite useful if you’re physically active.
+These vitamins assist your body during the physical activity and exercise needed for optimum muscle gain.
+Furthermore, some research suggests that high-protein diets can help with fat loss.

 5. Protein Shake

 The foundation of your muscle-building regimen should be a protein and carbohydrate recovery shake.
 Before your workout, drink a protein and carbohydrate shake to set the stage for optimum muscle growth and nutrient utilization.
-Excessive muscle breakdown is delayed, protein synthesis is increased, muscle energy reserves are quickly replenished, blood flow to your muscles is increased, creatine transport is up-regulated, and your body’s capacity to absorb and use carbohydrates is enhanced for hours after your exercise, according to studies from multiple universities.
+Excessive muscle breakdown is delayed, protein synthesis is increased and muscle energy reserves are quickly replenished.
+It aids the blood flow to your muscles, creatine transport is increased and your body’s capacity to absorb and use carbohydrates is enhanced.
+This process can last for hours after your exercise according to studies from multiple universities.

 6. Greek Yogurt

 Dairy contains a blend of fast-digesting whey protein and slow-digesting casein protein, as well as high-quality protein.
-According to some studies, as people eat a mixture of quick- and slow-digesting dairy proteins, their lean mass increases.
-Dairy, on the other hand, is not all made equal.
+According to some studies, as people eat a mixture of quick and slow digesting dairy proteins their lean mass increases.
+All dairy is not made equal.
 Greek yogurt, for example, usually has twice the amount of protein as standard yogurt.
-While Greek yogurt is a healthy snack at any time, it may be especially beneficial after a workout or before bed due to its combination of fast- and slow-digesting proteins.
+While Greek yogurt is a healthy snack any time, it may be especially beneficial after a workout or before bed due to its combination of fast and slow digesting proteins.

 7. Lean Beef

-Beef has remained at the top of the list of best muscle-building foods for decades, and with good reason.
-Beef is high in essential amino acids, B vitamins, and creatine, all of which help develop muscle.
-Beef also includes a combination of saturated and monounsaturated fats, which can help improve healthy testosterone levels and heart health.
+Beef has remained at the top of the list of best muscle building foods for decades, and with good reason.
+It is high in essential amino acids, B vitamins and creatine — all of which help develop muscle.
+Also, beef includes a combination of saturated and monounsaturated fats, which can help improve healthy testosterone levels and heart health.
 According to studies from the University of Melbourne, people who consume more red meat experience lower levels of anxiety and stress.

-Tuna is rich in vitamin A and many B vitamins, including B12, niacin, and B6, and contains 20 grams of protein per 3-ounce (85-gram) serving.
-These vitamins and minerals are required for good health, energy, and athletic success.
+Tuna is rich in vitamin A and many B vitamins, including B12, niacin and B6.
+It contains 20 grams of protein per 3-ounce (85-gram) serving.
+These vitamins and minerals are essential for good health, energy, and athletic stamina.
 Tuna also contains a high amount of omega-3 fatty acids, which can help to preserve muscle health.
-This could be especially important for senior citizens.
-Omega-3 fatty acids have been shown in studies to help slow the loss of muscle mass and strength that happens as people age.
+This could be especially important for senior citizens, because Omega-3 fatty acids have been shown in studies to help slow the loss of muscle mass and strength that happens as people age.

 Lentils should be your secret weapon for gaining mass.
-18 grams of protein and 40 grams of slow-digesting quality carbohydrates are contained in one cup of cooked lentils.
+More than 18 grams of protein and 40 grams of slowly-digesting carbohydrates are contained in one cup of cooked lentils.
 They’re also reasonably priced and have a long shelf life.
-They can be mixed in with brown rice, spread over a salad, or eaten as a stand-alone side dish in just 10 minutes.
+They can be mixed in with brown rice, spread over a salad or eaten as a stand-alone side dish in just 10 minutes.

 10. Cottage Cheese

-Low-fat cottage cheese contains 28 grams of protein per cup (226 grams), including a good dose of the essential muscle-building amino acid leucine.
-Cottage cheese, like other dairy products, comes in a variety of fat material.
-Creamed cottage cheese, for example, has a higher fat content.
+Low-fat cottage cheese contains 28 grams of protein per cup (226 grams), and contains the essential muscle building amino acid leucine.
+Like many types of dairy, cottage cheese has a high fat content.
 The best form of cottage cheese to use depends solely on how many calories you want to add to your diet.
-It’s a great muscle-building snack regardless of the kind you want.
+It’s a great muscle building snack.
+Just be sure to monitor the calories per serving.

-Proteins contain amino acids that help regenerate and develop muscle tissue, so you should eat it on a regular basis, says Laura Kruskall, PhD, director of the University of Nevada, Las Vegas’ Dietetic Internship and Nutrition Center.
+Proteins contain amino acids that help regenerate and develop muscle tissue.
+You should eat it on a regular basis, says Laura Kruskall, PhD, director of the University of Nevada Las Vegas’ Dietetic Internship and Nutrition Center.

 Strength training puts a strain on the muscles, causing small tears.
-Your body uses skeletal muscle protein to repair the damage, and your muscle fibers grow in strength and size, she says.
-To fuel this process, your body requires enough protein and calories, but since our bodies do not store excess amino acids, we must obtain them through food.
+Your body uses skeletal muscle protein to repair the damage, and your muscle fibers grow in strength and size.
+To fuel this process your body requires enough protein and calories, but since our bodies do not store excess amino acids we must obtain them through food.

 Muscle growth necessitates a positive energy balance, which means you must consume more calories than you expend.
-To gain a pound of muscle, you’ll need about 2,800 calories, mostly to help protein turnover, which can be increased with exercise.
+To gain a pound of muscle, you’ll need about 2,800 calories.
+This will help with protein turnover, which can be increased with exercise.